afombravo/2FAST2Q/README.md

 # Inputs

-To run the program, three input absolute paths are required:
+To run the program, three input paths are required:

 # 1 (directory containing the sequencing files)